 RCSGD Confidential Resource

-• Provide a safe, supportive, and confidential space for students and employees who have experienced sexual violence and/or sexual harassment and wish to learn more about their rights, options, and resources
+- Provide a safe, supportive, and confidential space for all UCSB student, staff, faculty, and people who have experienced any form of sexual violence, sexual harassment, relationship violence, or stalking and who wish to learn more about their rights, options, and available resources

-Students and employees can schedule a meeting with Quinn by emailing them directly at quinn.solis@sa.ucsb.edu or by clicking a link below to schedule time with them through Shoreline.
+Students and employees can schedule a meeting by emailing directly at rcsgdT9@sa.ucsb.edu.

 Confidentiality

-All faculty and staff, who are not confidential, are required to report all students' disclosures of sexual violence, relationship violence, and/or stalking to the Title IX office to ensure consistent student services and Title IX policy compliance.
+All faculty and staff, who are not confidential, are required to report all students' disclosures of sexual violence, relationship violence, and/or stalking to the Title IX Compliance and Discrimination and Harassment Prevention Office (”TIX/DHP Office”) to ensure consistent student services and TIX/DHP policy compliance.
 A CARE advocate can discuss any student's concerns one-on-one, without sharing the student's name, identifying information, or any other details about their visit with CARE to other campus offices – your professors, coaches, RA, or peers will not be notified that you have visited CARE, unless you explicitly request CARE's assistance in working with them.

 CARE recognizes…